Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 #### Rate Limiting and Cooldown

 When adding or updating a large number of games (more than 100), there might be rate limits imposed by Google on your IP address.
-In such cases, Crackpipe implements a cooldown mechanism to manage the rate limit.
+In such cases, GameVault implements a cooldown mechanism to manage the rate limit.

 The cooldown works as follows:

 - The cooldown duration is determined by the `IMAGE_GOOGLE_API_RATE_LIMIT_COOLDOWN_IN_HOURS` configuration value, expressed in hours.
 - If no box art images are found for multiple games, indicating a potential Google Image Search rate limit, the cooldown is activated for the specified duration.
 - The cooldown prevents further box art searches until the cooldown duration has elapsed.
-- Once the cooldown is activated, a warning message is logged, whenever crackpipe tries to search for new boxarts, indicating the remaining cooldown time.
+- Once the cooldown is activated, a warning message is logged, whenever gamevault tries to search for new boxarts, indicating the remaining cooldown time.

 #### Disabling Google Image